Farmers in the villages of Nigeria’s northern state of Zamfara are facing a double jeopardy.

 In September 2023, it was confirmed that UAE-based flag carriers Emirates and Etihad Airlines would resume flights to Nigeria as part of a wide-ranging deal between Bola Tinubu and UAE President Mohamed bin Zayed Al Nahyan in Abu Dhabi, which also included the repeal of the visa ban and pledges of billions of dollars of UAE investments into Nigeria.
 The UAE had stopped issuing visas to Nigerians in 2022 when Emirates suspended flights, citing its inability to repatriate funds from the country then led by President Muhammadu Buhari.

-The UAE in the past decade has emerged as the fourth largest investor in Africa behind China, and the European Union, accounting for $59.4bn, or about half of the $100bn invested by the Gulf Cooperation Council countries in the continent, according to the World Economic Forum.
+The UAE in the past decade has emerged as the fourth largest investor in Africa behind China, the European Union and the US, accounting for $59.4bn, more than half of the $100bn invested by the Gulf Cooperation Council countries in the continent, according to the World Economic Forum.

 “The UAE government has decided that it would collaborate, not only with Woodhall Capital, but they are also looking for captains of industry,” said Woodhall Capital founder Moji Hunponu-Wusu at a recent forum organised by the UAE consulate in Lagos.